 - Homeowner and Renter Assistance (HRA) program

 - other non-tax programs and delinquent liability collection functions, including child support liability collections

 - delinquent vehicle registration liability collections on behalf of the Department of Motor Vehicles.

 Inability to Pay

-Paying in full and on time are always the best options when it comes to resolving a tax liability.
+Paying in full and on time is always the best option when it comes to resolving a tax liability.
 Even if you cannot do so, you should pay what you can and file on time, to prevent some penalties and interest associated with lateness.
 There are, however, means available to you that avoid enforced collection actions.